What is black tea?

 While we know the best black teas taste aahhh-mazing and make us feel fab, the potential health benefits of drinking black tea are pretty impressive too!
 Drinking one or two cups of black tea every day may take us from sipping to skipping with a new zest for life!
 Studies show that drinking black tea may improve heart health and reduce the risk of stroke, high blood pressure, diabetes, obesity, elevated blood sugar levels, some cancers - and may even lower cholesterol levels!

 Not only are the health benefits of black tea a good reason to get your lips a-sipping especially given it has a lower caffeine content than coffee, the good news doesn’t stop there.
 The practice of popping the kettle on and brewing up a delicious pot of black tea is also a calming and comforting ritual with positive effects on our emotional wellbeing.
+Take a look at our wellness teas.

 Always up for some excitement, black tea is also the type of tea to spice things up a bit when life becomes ho-hum.
 Invite a cheeky chai blend over to play and its black tea leaves will leap into your cup, providing a warm and spicy brew inspiring you with its mystical, magical chai-type ways.